Lisle-sur-Tarn

 Lisle-sur-Tarn ([lil syʁ taʁn]; L'Illa d'Albigés) is a commune in the Tarn department in southern France.

 Geography

-The city is located halfway between Toulouse and Albi on the A68 motorway, in the Gaillac vineyard, on the banks of the Tarn.
+Lisle-sur-Tarn sits along the A68 motorway, halfway between Toulouse and Albi, within the Gaillac wine region and next to the Tarn river.
 Historically speaking, it is also located on one of the ancient Ways of St. James.